Using AI to support information retrieval

 Elicit

-- Requires account creation, limited free use.
+- A mandatory account creation, limited free usage.

 Keenious